-You can create an anonymous user that will be created under the User Manager.
+By default, an anonymous user will be created under the User Manager.

-The anonymous user will have download and upload-only access to the "C:\ftproot" directory as their root drive.
+The default anonymous user will have download and upload-only access to the "C:\ftproot" directory as their root drive.
 This directory will be created if it does not already exist.

-Please note, creating an anonymous user allow anyone to connect to your FTP server without specifying a password.
+Please note, the default settings for the anonymous user allow anyone to connect to your FTP server without specifying a password.
 Using the default settings, anyone can view and download any file from your "C:\ftproot" directory and any subdirectories of that directory.
+To disallow anonymous access to Cerberus FTP Server, uncheck the "Create Initial user" box and the anonymous user will not be added.